h1romas4/m5stack-chipstream/README.md

 ## TODO

 - [x] The transfer of PCM waveforms from Rust to C is shifted depending on the memory state.
 (Is it due to int16_t alignment?)
-- [ ] I may be using the ring buffer or I2S DMA incorrectly.
+- [x] I may be using the ring buffer or I2S DMA incorrectly.
 The process slows down from the same time, independent of the waveform generation process time.
+- [ ] Player control is not complete.
+May stop when transitioning to next song.
 - [ ] There is no interface to stop playback.

 ## Build